electron/electron/docs/api/browser-window.md

 * `menu` Menu

-Sets the `menu` as the window top menu.
+Sets the `menu` as the window's menu bar, setting it to `null` will remove the menu bar.

 __Note:__ This API is not available on OS X.